 Key Skills and experience:

-· summarising current professional research, opinion and developments
+- summarising current professional opinion, research and development

 - providing information, advice, support and encouragement to practitioners and managers